 Beaumont is known also as the builder of relief maps of Jerusalem reflecting its topography and urban landscape, both ancient and modern.
 He actually seems to have overseen an entire workshop that created highly detailed relief-models of Jerusalem, in various scales, formats and detailing, for different purposes and various specific clients.
 At least one model was produced in quantity and marketed through the American Colony store; a few of these still exist, showing up occasionally in auction catalogues (see photo).

-Beaumont is also known to have taken part in some photographic work with Eric Matson in the mid-1920s.
-He appears in Colony photos as early as 1898, as a young adult.
+He appears in Colony photos as early as 1898, as a young adult, and served as the Colony’s dentist for many years.
 Later, he and his wife, the former Huldah Larsson, are shown in an image of “The Orphanage“, which it seems they helped oversee ca. 1918-1922.
-The Beaumonts also appear in a ship-board photo captioned “Leaving the Colony, 1938“.
+Beaumont is known to have taken part in some photographic work with Eric Matson in the mid-1920s.
+The Beaumonts also appear in a ship-board photo leaving Palestine for the last time, in 1938 (they had actually separated from the Colony several years earlier):

-Beaumont’s original drawing of “Robinson’s Arch (restored)” is an imagined, reconstructed scene from antiquity, according to the popular understanding of his day.
+With that as background, Beaumont’s original drawing of “Robinson’s Arch (restored)” — the focus of this post — is an imagined, reconstructed scene from antiquity, according to the popular understanding of his day.
 The view is looking northward up Jerusalem’s central (Tyroepoean) valley, from the vicinity of today’s Dung Gate, 2,000 years ago.
 At the right edge is the southwestern corner of the Herodian Temple Mount.

 Reproduced as a postcard, the rendering would have been offered for sale at the American Colony Store inside Jaffa Gate; it was from a surviving example of the postcard that the present scan was made.